Piracy Statistics

 - U.S. citizens are the largest consumers of pirated content.

-- Ransomware is a $20 billion annual scourge on consumers, small businesses, corporations, and non-profits.
+- Ransomware is set to become a $74 billion annual scourge for consumers, small businesses, corporations, and non-profits.
 Even if a victim pays the ransom, there is no guarantee they will regain access to their data.

 Statistic Topics